-

 If you're concerned about your low sex drive, a treatment approach aimed at the many causes behind Hypoactive Sexual Desire Disorder (HSDD) could be the solution.
 Recommendations may include medication and hormone therapy.*

 *PlushCare doctors cannot treat all cases of Hypoactive Sexual Desire Disorder (HSDD).
-Our online medical team can conduct an initial evaluation of your HSDD symptoms, but may need to refer you to a specialist or for in-person treatment.
+Our primary care physicians can conduct an initial evaluation of your HSDD symptoms, but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.

 Learn about Hypoactive Sexual Desire Disorder (HSDD)